Monday, August 29

 Get familiar with the Wheaton campus by embarking on a team scavenger hunt using social media to check in at each of the 10 different locations.
 There will be two hunts beginning at 2:15 p.m. and 3:15 p.m.
 Win great prizes!
 (Atrium, Balfour-Hood Campus Center)

 Check out the many ways that Wheaton students are engaged on campus by attending mini-sessions hosted by a variety of our student clubs and organizations.
 (Balfour-Hood Campus Center)

 Dinner.5 p.m. –6:30 p.m.

 (Chase and Emerson Dining Halls)

 This event marks your formal induction into the Wheaton community.
 Now that you have spent some time talking with fellow students about Wheaton’s Honor Code, you will hear from others why it’s important to them.
 The Matriculation ceremony will conclude with each new member of your class signing the Honor Code pledge and the matriculation book.
 (Cole Memorial Chapel)

 Community Meeting: Living@Wheaton.
 8 p.m.–9 p.m.

 Meet with your resident advisor in your residence hall.

-Visit the student-established and-managed campus coffeehouse to listen to Wheaton’s slam poetry club iSpeak for some relaxation, milkshakes and cookies.
+Visit the student established and student-managed campus coffeehouse to listen to Wheaton’s slam poetry club iSpeak for some relaxation.
+Enjoy the sounds of Wheaton’s a capella groups, along with tasty milkshakes and cookies.
 (Lyons Den, 22 Taunton Ave)